HyVar/gentoo_to_mspl/README.md

 ssh -p 9022 -o PubkeyAuthentication=no osboxes@localhost
 ```

-If the VM is reachable then we can start the host VM to run HyPortage.
+Finally, if the docker installation was chosen then we can start the host VM to run HyPortage.
 This can be done by creating a Docker container as follows.

 ```